MrBenJ/modern-js-by-example/002-variables.md

 console.log(i); // => undefined
 ```

 This is much better because block scoping, while it being stricter, is much more maintainable than function scoping.
-If you had a gigantic function from a legacy project that had `var x = ...` declared multiple times, it would be extremely painful to find the value and scope of `x`.
+If you had a gigantic function from a legacy project that had `var x = ...` declared multiple times, it would be pretty diffuciult to find the value and scope of `x`.

 `let` and `const` aren't able to have the same identifiers between themselves or others.